Tokenism or table stakes?

 10 Arguing about this point is the point

-I do know that disputing this topic — is that tokenism or table stakes? — is common enough in my own life that it can act as a brake on progress.
+I do know that disputing this topic — is that tokenism or table stakes? — is common enough in my own life that it can act as a brake on progress all by itself.
 The tokenism does not reside in the gesture itself, but in the setting — are we making only tokenistic efforts?
 If we spend so long disputing some actually symbolic efforts that we never get to substantial efforts, then we have been manoeuvred into tokenism.
 I have indeed witnessed, with my own eyes, people becoming so apoplectic with rage at each other about this whether something is tokenistic or table stakes, that literally nothing gets done, not even the ambiguously-tokenistic thing before our allowance of attention and time has been exhausted.

 11 Remediation